tempo-eng/kanjivg-js/README.md

 python3 convert_data.py
 ```

-This will create data files in the `../data/` directory with all 6,702 kanji.
+This will create data files in the `../data/` directory with all kanji.
+Modify `convert_data.py` if you want to create a custom dataset.

-**Requirements:**
-- Python 3.6+ (uses only standard library)
-- ~75MB disk space for SVG files
-- ~2GB RAM for full conversion

 ## Styling